AnshuGupta02/hospital-managment-system/README.md

 # hospital-managment-system
-A gui app for hospital managment system linken with sql server
+A gui app for hospital managment system linked with sql server